 For example, if you live in the city, I suggest you focus on getting in shape because you’ll most likely bug out if something happens.
-You’re going to need strength, agility and flexibility to get out of the urban jungle.
+You’re going to need strength, agility, and flexibility to get out of the urban jungle.

 The trick is to focus on one at a time until you become reasonably good.
-The other trick is to not get sucked into it and turn it into a passion because you’ve got a lot more skills to learn after that.
+The other trick is not to get sucked into it and turn it into a passion because you’ve got a lot more skills to learn after that.

 Now, if your family’s on board with this, what you should do is help each of them find their own skills that they enjoy and/or are good at.
-This way you’ll each study one aspect of survival on your own and then teach it to each-other!
+This way you’ll each study one aspect of survival on your own and then teach it to each other!